jbshep/conversational-python-legacy/chapters/ch3_loops.md

 with knowing how to break down programs section by section.
 Let's go ahead and practice doing this starting with this chapter.

-Sometimes we’ll want to repeat an action in code.
+Sometimes we'll want to repeat an action in code.
 One example might be that we repeatedly ask the user for input until we run out of that input.
 Suppose we write a program that calculates the amount of sales tax on different items at a store.
 We might write the code found in Listing~\ref{code:sales_tax}.